appdotnet/api-spec/content/docs/resources/stream/lifecycle.md

 ## Delete a Stream

-Delete a <a href="../objects/stream.md">Stream</a>.
+Delete a [Stream](/docs/resources/stream/).
 The Stream must belong to the current User.
 It returns the deleted Stream on success.

 *Remember, access tokens can not be passed in a HTTP body for ```DELETE``` requests.
 Please refer to the [authentication documentation](/docs/authentication/#making-authenticated-api-requests).*